 Q. Where do CDL HAZMAT drivers have their fingerprints taken?

-A: There is one TSA approved Agent location in Delaware that conduct fingerprinting in New Castle.
-Walk-in basis only.
+A: There are two TSA approved Agent locations in Delaware that conduct fingerprinting.
+They are both walk-in basis only facilities.
 Search locations nationwide.

 American Driver Training Academy- Walk-ins only

 19-B Davidson Lane (Bldg 3)